Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 205k reviews & 4.4 rated

 What are overnight oats?

-If you’ve not seen them all over TikTok in recent months, firstly, where’ve you been?
-Secondly, you’re missing out.
+If you’ve not seen them all over TikTok, firstly, where’ve you been?
+Secondly, you’re missing out on a serious gut health game changer.

-Overnight oats are oats that’ve been soaked, usually overnight, in liquid, taking on a pudding-like consistency.
+Overnight oats are raw oats that’ve been soaked, usually overnight, in liquid.
+This slow-soaking process allows the oats to absorb the liquid and soften, taking on a creamy, pudding-like consistency without the need for heat.

 How to make overnight oats?